drcmda/react-contextual/README.md

 Example: https://codesandbox.io/s/5v7n6k8j5p

-You can use contextuals `context` HOC to listen to one or multiple React context providers.
+You can use the `context` higher-order-component to listen to one or multiple React context providers.
 Their values will be mapped to regular props, similar to how Redux operates.
 You provide context as you normally would, look into Reacts [latest RFC](https://github.com/acdlite/rfcs/blob/new-version-of-context/text/0000-new-version-of-context.md) for more details.

 Make the consuming component a PureComponent and you get shallowEqual prop-checking for free, in other words, it only renders when the props you have mapped change.